 Specifically the hummus pictured above.
 He’s had hummus before.
-He’s had my hummus before, because I’ve made hummus plenty of times, but this hummus made him turn to me, Jen and Adam (our friends) and say, “Damn, girl!
+He’s had my hummus before, because I’ve made hummus plenty of times, but this hummus made him turn to me and say, “Damn, girl!
 I can’t believe you made this hummus!”

 I’ll wait while you get over your shock.
 You good?
 Need some water?
 Okay.

 That’s mad disrespectful, right?!?!
 I looked at him, lip curled up Elvis-style and said, “What is that supposed to mean?!?”